 Other than the issue of discoloration--which disappeared with use--the Stargazer skillet performed really well.
 Eggs stuck a little bit the first time we used it, even with butter, but after a few uses the pan developed that slick, almost-nonstick surface that makes cast iron such a great choice.
 Steaks came out crispy, fish and cornbread both released easily from the pan without a mess.

-The curved lip was great, providing easy pouring with nary a dribble down the side of the pan--and no worries about hitting a pour spout to avoid drips.
+The curved lip is great, providing easy pouring with no dribbles and no worries about hitting a pour spout to avoid drips.

-The standard wall height and flat cooking surface make this a good choice for all frying tasks, including replacing your nonstick skillet (if desired).
+The standard wall height and flat cooking surface make this a good choice for all frying tasks, including replacing your nonstick skillet.

 Pros and Cons of Stargazer Cast Iron Skillet